zmagajna/xandra/README.md

 Clone the repository and run `$ mix test` to make sure your setup is correct; you're going to need Cassandra running locally on its default port (`9042`) for tests to pass.

-NOTE: If you are trying to test repositoy on [ScyllaDB](https://www.scylladb.com/), you also need to add to your enviroment `$ export USE_SCYLLA=true`, or the test that are specific to Cassandra will fail.
+If you are trying to test this repository on [ScyllaDB][scylladb], you also need to add `$ export USE_SCYLLA=true` to your enviroment, otherwise the tests that are specific to Cassandra will fail.

 ## License